 - influence staff behavior and support compliant and ethical decision-making.

 - create an organizational culture that is focused on best practices and quality improvement.

 - foster credibility and trust with clients and staff, and hence overall market share.

 - meet mandates to operate (from the state Department of Health, The Joint Commission, and others) avoid litigation for practice errors and omissions.

 - protect the hospital’s employees, reputation, and financial bottom line.

 The purpose of your policy

 Without looking at it, would you be able to tell me the purpose of your hospital policy?
 (If you can’t, it’s probably that flowery language I advised against.)
-Do you see a need for revising your policy’s purpose?
-Let me hear from you!
+Do you see a need for revising your policy’s purpose into a purpose-driven policy?
+Let me hear from you in the comments below!